Uniformly Valid Confidence Sets Based on the Lasso: Introduction

 \section{Introduction}

-The Lasso estimator as introduced in \cite{tib96} as well as many variants thereof have gained strong interest in the statistics community and in applied areas over the past two decades.
-As is well known, the main attraction of the Lasso estimator lies in its ability to perform model selection and parameter estimation at very low computational cost, see for instance \cite{allruz94,efretal04} and \cite{roszhu07}, and in the fact that the estimator can be used in high-dimensional settings where the number of variables $p$ exceeds the number of observations $n$ (``$p \gg n$'').
+The Lasso estimator as introduced in \cite{Tibshirani96} as well as many variants thereof have gained strong interest in the statistics community and in applied areas over the past two decades.
+As is well known, the main attraction of the Lasso estimator lies in its ability to perform model selection and parameter estimation at very low computational cost, see for instance \cite{AllineyRuzinsky94}, \cite{EfronEtAl04} and \cite{RossetZhu07}, and in the fact that the estimator can be used in high-dimensional settings where the number of variables $p$ exceeds the number of observations $n$ (``$p \gg n$'').

-Literature on distributional properties of the Lasso estimator in the low-dimensional setting ($p \leq n$) include the often-cited paper by \cite{knifu00} who derive the asymptotic distribution when the estimator is tuned to perform conservative model selection. \cite{poelee09} give a detailed analysis in the framework of a linear regression model with orthogonal design and derive the distribution of the Lasso estimator in finite samples as well as in the two asymptotic regimes of consistent and conservative tuning.
-Implications of these results for confidence intervals are analyzed in \cite{poesch10} and generalizations to a moderate-dimensional setting where $p \leq n$ but $p$ diverging with $n$ are contained in \cite{poesch11} and \cite{sch15}.
+Recent years have seen an increased interest on how to perform valid inference in connection with these types of estimators. \cite{PoetscherSchneider10} construct valid confidence intervals based on the Lasso as well as related estimators in the framework of linear regression models with orthogonal design and give an in-depth analysis of the problems and challenges that arise in this context.
+Generalizations of these results to a moderate-dimensional (orthogonal) setting where $p \leq n$ but $p$ diverging with $n$ can be found in \cite{Schneider16}.

-In a high-dimensional setting with $p \gg n$, confidence regions and confidence intervals in connection with the Lasso estimator have recently been treated in a number of papers including \cite{zhazha14,vdgetal14,javmon14,cankoc14TR} and \cite{vdg15TR}.
-All these papers use the idea of ``de-sparsifying'' the Lasso estimator which in the case of $p \leq n$ essentially reduces to using the least-squares (LS) estimator for inference.
-In that sense this theory leaves a gap on how to construct confidence regions based on the Lasso estimator in a low-dimensional framework to provide uncertainty quantification for the Lasso estimator also in this case.
+In a general high-dimensional setting with $p \gg n$, confidence regions and confidence intervals in connection with the Lasso estimator have recently been treated by different approaches.
+Based on \cite{ZhangZhang14}, several papers including \cite{VdGeerEtAl14}, \cite{JavanmardMontanari14}, \cite{CanerKock18} and \cite{VdGeerStucky16} use the idea of ``de-sparsifying'' the Lasso estimator.
+In case where $p \leq n$ this approach essentially reduces to using the least-squares (LS) estimator for inference.
+In that sense this theory leaves a gap on how to construct confidence regions based on the Lasso estimator in a low-dimensional framework to provide uncertainty quantification for the Lasso estimator in this case.